logdna/mezmo-workshops/content/en/transaction-to-s3/docs/destinations.md

 ---
 title: Connect to S3 and Deploy
-weight: 6
+weight: 5
 tags:
   - S3 Destination
-  - Mezmo Log Analysis Destination
+  - Deploy
 ---

-## Step 1: Add S3 Destination
+## Step 1: Add S3 Financial Destination

 With our data cleaned, let's get the financial transactions into an S3 bucket for later use.